shelleywong/CSCI211-Course-Materials/Labs/lab06.md

 * Make sure you understand what information gdb is giving you.
 You may need to run gdb several times with different breakpoints and different commands.
 If you are still not sure what's happening, feel free to ask for help.

+3. ON SURVEY: What gets printed when you try to print the value of the variable `i`?

+4. ON SURVEY: Now type `print m_values[0]` to try to print the value at the 0 index of the m_values array.
+What gets printed?

+5. ON SURVEY: Now type `print *m_values[0]` to try to print the value at the 0 index of the m_values array.
+What gets printed?

-3. ON SURVEY: Explain why this program has a segmentation fault.
+6. ON SURVEY: Now that you have printed several different variables, can you explain why this program has a segmentation fault?

-4. ON SURVEY: How can you update the program to get rid of the segmentation fault?
+7. ON SURVEY: How can you update the program to get rid of the segmentation fault?
 (Hint: you only need to change one thing, and it is NOT on the line where the error occurred).

 ## Exercise 4: Debugging Practice Part 4

-Program p4 is the same program as p1 but is compiled w/o the -g option

 * Start gdb with the executable p4
 ```